-These healthful Gluten-Free Zucchini Muffins are made with natural, nutritious ingredients and no refined sugars.
+These Gluten-Free Zucchini Muffins are made with natural, nutritious ingredients and no refined sugars.
 They’re tall, moist, flavorful, and loaded with zucchini!

 Gluten free zucchini muffins freshly out of the oven, topped with mini chocolate chips, ready to be enjoyed as a delicious breakfast or snack.